cotarr/monte-carlo-sudoku/README.md

 This is a stand alone browser web page.
 No web server is included.

 To run the program, clone the repository.
+Change to the  `html` folder.
 Open index.html using either the local web browser or using a local web server.
 One javascript file (main.js) will be loaded by the html page.

 After opening the web page, enter a new sudoku puzzle into the